 Reducing Exposure to Copper

 One cannot eliminate copper intake.
 However, you can avoid naturally high foods in fiber to reduce copper levels in the body.
 But before changing your diet, make sure that you talk to your doctor.
-This is because there are high in copper foods, and they are also important components of a healthy diet.
+This is because they are high in copper foods and are important components of a healthy diet.

 Indeed, if the copper level in the water is more than 1,300 micrograms per liter, it can be a health risk for everyone.
 Thus, here are some easy steps to try to help keep your drinking water safe:

-First, make sure to identify the source and severity of the problem.
-Inspect the piping system and have an accurate analysis of the drinking water.
+First, identify the source and severity of the problem.
+Then, the piping system must be inspected, and the drinking water must be accurately analyzed.

-Second, you can use cold water to make food, drinking, or making food formulas.
-According to studies, hot water will release more copper from pipes versus cold water.
+Second, you can use cold water to make food, drink, or make food formulas.
+According to studies, hot water releases more copper from pipes than cold water.

-The water testing must be done by an accredited laboratory.
-You can contact the authorities to get a sample container plus instructions on how to submit a sample.
-You can also ask your county if they have any programs in testing your water quality.
+An accredited laboratory must do water testing.
+Contact the authorities for a sample container and instructions on submitting a sample.
+You can also ask your county if it has any programs for testing water quality.

 Berkey Water Filter Systems

-The Berkey water filter systems are gravity water filters available in seven varieties, models, and sizes.
-They all use the same filters that are proven to remove copper in the drinking water.
-You can check out the product page of Berkey here and invest a product for your family.
+The Berkey water filter systems are gravity filters available in seven varieties, models, and sizes.
+They all use the same filters that have been proven to remove copper from drinking water.
+You can check out Berkey's product page here and invest in a product for your family.

 For Private Wells

 Copper is not found in the groundwater from your well.
 Copper can enter the drinking water whenever it travels through the plumbing system.
-If your plumbing system consists of copper-made parts, you can try some steps on how to keep the copper level regulated.
+If your plumbing system consists of copper-made parts, you can try some steps to regulate the copper level.

 For Public Water Systems

-You can find out the level of copper found in a community water system as you read the system’s Water Quality Report.
+You can find the level of copper in a community water system by reading the system’s Water Quality Report.
 This is also known as the Consumer Confidence Report.
-You can ask the community water system for this copy, or you can be able to find it online too.
+You can ask the community water system for this copy or find it online.

-Take note that your home may have higher levels of copper in the drinking water versus the homes where the public water system has been tested.
-As such, make sure that you follow the steps above to help keep your drinking water safe.
+Please note that your home's drinking water may contain higher levels of copper than homes where the public water system has been tested.
+As such, follow the steps above to help keep your drinking water safe.

 Conclusion

-In sum, copper is used in various products, especially in water pipes.
-Through time, the water can corrode with the pipes, which puts your drinking water at risk of contamination.
+In summary, copper is used in various products, especially water pipes.
+Over time, the pipes can corrode, putting your drinking water at risk of contamination.

 Meanwhile, low levels of copper have no health effects on the body.
 It is needed to have good health.
-However, when copper exceeds 1,300 milligrams per liter as required by EPA, it can cause adverse effects to the body.
+However, when copper exceeds 1,300 milligrams per liter, as required by EPA, it can cause adverse effects on the body.
 Further studies are needed to be done with different age groups.

-Meanwhile, there are ways you can do to minimize copper in the drinking water.
-You can flush the water, have it tested, or invest in a gravity filter like the Berkey Water Filtration system.
-Overall, it would be best if you prioritized the health of your family for peace of mind.
+Meanwhile, there are ways to minimize copper in drinking water.
+You can flush the water, have it tested, or invest in a gravity filter like the Berkey Water Filtration System.
+For peace of mind, it would be best to prioritize your family's health.